Where to See Cherry Blossoms, Blooming Trees, and Magnolias in Prague?

 Wallenstein Garden (Valdštejnská záhrada)

-This early baroque garden near Wallenstein palace — the seat of the Czech Senate — is open from April to October and is worth seeing during any of these months.
+This early baroque garden near Wallenstein Palace — the seat of the Czech Senate — is open from April to October and is worth seeing during any of these months.
 However, if you come in April, you will see gorgeous magnolias there.
 And it is a great place to visit with kids.
-There are peacocks, fishes in the pond, and even an artificial cave with stalactites.
+There are peacocks, fish in the pond, and even an artificial cave with stalactites.
 The garden is also a venue for concerts and theatrical performances.
-Usually, they take place at 17:00 each Thursday, and the entrance is free.
-It is better to check the up-to-date schedule at the Czech senate website.
+Usually, they occur at 17:00 each Thursday, and the entrance is free.
+It is better to check the up-to-date schedule on the Czech Senate website.

 Photo of Wallenstein Garden in Mala Strana, Prague.